ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Single-Package-Define-And-Use-Interface.rst

 ::

-   bool FEMALE=true
-   bool MALE=false
+   uint8 PHONE_TYPE_HOME=0
+   uint8 PHONE_TYPE_WORK=1
+   uint8 PHONE_TYPE_MOBILE=2

    string first_name
    string last_name
-   bool gender
-   uint8 age
-   string address
+   string phone_number
+   uint8 phone_type

-This message is composed of 5 fields:
+This message is composed of these fields:

 * first_name: of type string
 * last_name: of type string
-* gender: of type bool, that can be either MALE or FEMALE
-* age: of type uint8
+* phone_number: of type string
-* address: of type string
+* phone_type: of type uint8, with several named constant values defined

 Note that it's possible to set default values for fields within a message definition.
 See :doc:`../../Concepts/About-ROS-Interfaces` for more ways you can customize interfaces.